 A more mature model asks, “How do we detect the signs that someone is building an attack around our people, workflows, and trusted relationships?”

-The goal is to reduce the attacker’s ability to turn context into compromise.
+This does not replace traditional security but adds a missing layer and the goal is to reduce the attacker’s ability to turn context into compromise.

 Enterprises should identify communication paths tied to payments, approvals, file sharing, legal review, vendor changes, executive requests, and credential resets.
 These are prime targets because trust already exists there.